antixenoinitiative/axiwiki/shipbuildtheory.md

 ## Shutdown Field / Pulse Neutralizers
 There are two variants of neutralizers: the Shutdown Field Neutralizer (SFN) and the Thargoid Pulse Neutralizer (TPN).
 The SFN protects you and any other ships within 3km from standard Interceptor shutdown pulses.
 The TPN protects only your ship from Interceptor pulses, but also allows passage through the much more intense Titan shutdown wave.

+## Shield Boosters
+Obviously useless on Cold Orbiters, Bi-Weave hybrids usually run 1-2 while Large Shield Tanks run 6-7.
+Engineering them with Heavy Duty blueprint and Super Capacitors experimental provides the most raw MJ boost.

 ## Other Modules
-For more information on Xeno Scanners and Shutdown Field Neutralizers, see the [Core and Optional Internals](/en/internals) page.
+For more detailed information and instructions on Xeno Scanners, Shutdown Field Neutralizers, and other optional and utility modules see the [Optionals & Utility](/en/optionals) page.